dinhngockhanh/dinhngockhanh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Associate Research Scientist in the <a href='https://cancerdynamics.columbia.edu'>Irving Institute for Cancer Dynamics</a> and the <a href='https://stat.columbia.edu'>Department of Statistics</a> at <a href='https://www.columbia.edu'>Columbia University</a>.
+subtitle: Associated with the <a href='https://cancerdynamics.columbia.edu'>Irving Institute for Cancer Dynamics</a> and the <a href='https://stat.columbia.edu'>Department of Statistics</a> at <a href='https://www.columbia.edu'>Columbia University</a>.

 profile:
   align: right